riverbed/steelscript-appfwk/docs/analysis.rst

 ``ClippedWaveTable``.
 The labels become important when there are two or more input tables.

-Notice that no columns are defined -- this is because the function performed by this analysis table is to replicate the same number of columns as the input.
-In some cases it will be necessary to add columns, but often the output column set is a function of the input column set.
+Notice that no columns are defined -- this is because within the function definition of this table, it already replicates the same columns from the input table (see the end of the next section for how this gets handled).
+In some cases it will be necessary to add columns like you do for normal App Framework tables.
+But as shown here, this step can be skipped.

 Defining the ClippedWaveTable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~